 I just love them, when the flower buds are in full bloom.
 Young dandelion leaves are delicious in salads.
 The slightly bitter taste mixes well with other greens and the leaves can also be cooked like spinach, or used for teas.
 The roots can be made into a coffee substitute.

 I have been making dandelion honey out of dandelion flowers for years.
 The beautiful smell in the kitchen when the flower buds are cooking makes you guess the delicious end result.
-Dandelion honey does not only taste yummy on home-baked bread, it’s great on pancakes and can be used instead of maple syrup.
+Dandelion honey does not only taste yummy on home-baked bread, but it’s also great on pancakes and can be used instead of maple syrup.

 Stinging Nettle is a wild edible plant